GearCzech/x-mode-doc-fan/README.md

 - If set to true, server can be visible in server list.
 - If set to false, the only way to connect to a server is by inputting ip and pressing connect in the bottom of serverlist.

+- As stated in original ReadMe.txt, using this option will expose your IP, be aware where you are hosting the server!

 ### WHITELIST
 - If set to true, users can only connect when they are whitelisted.
 - If set to false, everyone can connected. (except banned ones)